ccaeljan-lang/LBYCPOB-FinalProject-AniLinkDLSUShuttleServiceReservation/README.md

 AniLink is intended to help serve the community of De La Salle University (DLSU).
 The platform has three specific categories for its target users.

 1. Passengers
 DLSU Students (Undergraduate and Graduate): Students with Inter-campus enrolled subjects or in thesis using Inter-campus facilities.
-They will use the platform to reserve seats, view departure schedules, monitor their status, and generate QR codes or tickets for a seamless boarding.
+They will use the platform to reserve seats, view departure schedules, monitor their status, and generate QR codes/tickets/cards for a seamless boarding.

 DLSU Faculty and Staffs: Faculty with Inter-campus assignments.

 2. Shuttle Drivers and Administrators
 Assigned DLSU Drivers and Facilitators: They are responsible for monitoring and operating the DLSU Shuttle.
-They will use the platform to ensure a smooth boarding process by scanning the QR codes or validating the passengers' tickets.
+They will use the platform to ensure a smooth boarding process by scanning the QR codes or validating the passengers' tickets or cards.
 They will also use the platform to monitor and update real-time data such as the time and status of their trip.

 BRIEF DESCRIPTION: